stanlee17/payapi/README.md

 1. Clone this project
 2. `npm i` to install dependencies & node_modules
-3. `npm run dev` to start the application
+3. `npm start` to start the application
-4. `npm run watch:sass` on the other terminal to run sass